 Eleven previous births have used a transplanted uterus but from a living donor, usually a relative or friend.

-Uterus transplantation was pioneered by Swedish doctor Mats Brannstrom, that has delivered eight children from women who got wombs from family members or friends.
+Swedish doctor Mats Brannstrom pioneered uterus transplantation, that has delivered eight children from women who got wombs from family members or friends.
 Two babies are born at Baylor University Medical Center at Texas and one in Serbia, also by transplants from living donors.

 At 2016, doctors at the Cleveland Clinic transplanted a uterus from a deceased donor, however, it collapsed after an illness developed.